EOEPCA/deployment-guide/docs/building-blocks/workspace.md

 #### 2. Verify Storage Buckets

-Confirm that the workspace’s storage buckets (`ws-deploytest` and `ws-deploytest-stage`) were created:
+Confirm that the workspace's storage buckets (`ws-deploytest` and `ws-deploytest-stage`) were created:

 ```bash
 kubectl -n ws-deploytest get bucket